 We are committed to providing all our students with detailed advice and guidance in making the right options.
-We know that the vast majority of our students consider parents/carers to be one of their most valued sources of advice and we will provide you with information and guidance in order to provide the support needed in this process.
+We know that the vast majority of our students consider parents/carers to be one of their most valued sources of advice and we will provide information and guidance to parents/carers in order that you can provide the support needed in this process.